Hadis-jamali/HackYourFuture/README.md

-In this repository i wrote my hack your future home work and our practice in class
+My hack your future home work and our practice in class